jrgomez/github-upload/readme.md

 ## Github upload walk-through

-### Using Command Line (cli)
+### Using Command Line (cli) {h3}
 1. In your command line, navigate to your project directory.
-Type git init to initialize the directory as a Git repository.
+Type `git init` to initialize the directory as a Git repository.
-2. Type git remote add origin https://github.com/jrgomez/github-upload.git
+2. Type `git remote add origin https://github.com/jrgomez/github-upload.git`
-3. Type git add .
+3. Type `git add .`
-4. Type git commit -m "initializing repository"
+4. Type `git commit -m "initializing repository"`
-5. Type git push -u origin master to push the files you have locally to the remote on GitHub.
+5. Type `git push -u origin master` to push the files you have locally to the remote on GitHub.
 (You may be asked to log in.)

-#### Using Atom
+#### Using Atom {h4}
 1. In Atom, open the folder for your project
 2. At the top of your screen, click Packages.
 Select GitHub, and then toggle the Git Tab from the drop-down menu.
 3. Select Create Repository within the Git tab on the right-hand size of your screen.